bowenwen/llama-at-home/README.md

 ## Work in progress

-- [ ] Storing long term memory using postgres vectorstores.
-- [ ] Implementing importance, relevance and recency calculations for long term memory retrieval.
+- [ ] Multi-step critic chains to be used for generative agent activities.
 - [ ] Recursive planning of daily activities.
-- [ ] Reflecting on long term memory to generate self-identity statements.
+- [ ] Enacting planned daily activities.

 ## Feature list